loserChen/TensorFlow-In-Practice/README.md

 - [DIEN:Deep Interest Evolution Network for Click-Through Rate Prediction简介](https://blog.csdn.net/qq_35564813/article/details/90723139)
 ### Tips
 More information you can see [my blog](https://blog.csdn.net/qq_35564813?t=1).
-If you just wanna see my notes about paper,see [this](https://blog.csdn.net/qq_35564813/article/category/8555075).
+If you just wanna see my notes more about paper,see [this](https://blog.csdn.net/qq_35564813/article/category/8555075).
 Give a star to keep up with my upgrading.